Building Allegro 5 from source code on Windows with MinGW

 Some of our dependencies can be built with CMake, others require MSYS.
 We'll build as many as we can with cmake, since it is much easier to configure properly.

 The build process with cmake is pretty easy.
 Navigate to your source directory, create a 'build' directory, cd to it, and then invoke cmake-gui.
 Configure the project, and when ready, hit generate.
 Then run make and make install.
-Make sure to set the environment variable for the installation directory.
+Make sure to set the cmake variable for the installation directory.
 It is named CMAKE_INSTALL_PREFIX.
 You can specify this option on the command line like others, or inside the gui.

 Generally, I make a separate folder to install to, outside of the compiler directory.
 This saves us some problems but creates others.